cypress-io/cypress/CONTRIBUTING.md

 This is to ensure that links do not go dead in older versions of Cypress when the location of the link has changed.
 To add a new link:

 - Make up a new slug for the linked resource like `https://on.cypress.io/my-special-link`.
-- Open a PR adding the new slug in [links.yml](https://github.com/cypress-io/cypress-services/blob/develop/packages/on/data/links.yml) with the href of the resource it should redirect to. *Note: this requires access to the internal [cypress-services](https://github.com/cypress-io/cypress-services) repo which is only granted to employees.
+- Open a PR adding the new slug in [links.yml](https://github.com/cypress-io/cypress-services/blob/develop/packages/on/data/links.yml) with the href of the resource it should redirect to. *Note: this requires access to the internal [cypress-services](https://github.com/cypress-io/cypress-services) repo which is only granted to Cypress employees.
 If you're an outside contributor and need a link reroute added, please comment in the relevant PR asking for assistance.*
 - Wait for the PR to be reviewed and **deployed** from [cypress-services](https://github.com/cypress-io/cypress-services).
 This is required before your changes can be merged into the `cypress` project.

 ### Tests